15 Things Broke People Always Seem to Waste Money On

 There’s always “just one” drink after work, or “just a few” on the weekend.
 But those tabs add up faster than the buzz wears off.
 Broke people often rationalize alcohol as their escape, their reward, their way to stay social.

 The irony?
-It’s also their excuse to stay stuck.
-Money that could be clearing debt or stacking savings is getting poured into pint glasses and cocktail menus.
-And the worst part is, it’s normalized.
+It’s also the excuse that keeps you stuck.
+Money that could pay debt or build savings is getting poured into pint glasses.

 Lottery Tickets